ITR Filing Deadline Missed?

 • Agent etc

-The time period can further be reduced on request but shall in no case be lesser than one day before the coupon date. on successful processing of the application payment would be credit to registered bank account of the investor.
+The time period can further be reduced on request but shall, in no case, be less than one day before the coupon date. on successful processing of the application, payment would be credited to the registered bank account of the investor.

 Q- Can I use these securities as collateral for loans?

-SGB can be used at par for taking up of loans as done in case of ordinary gold.
-The loan to value ratio will depend on the RBi circulars issued from time to time.
+SGB can be used at par for taking up of loans, as done in the case of ordinary gold.
+The loan-to-value ratio will depend on the RBi circulars issued from time to time.
 SGB can work as eligible collateral for taking up loans form

 • Banks